Saffet Pasha Mansion

 Looking at the Kanlıca coast from the Bosphorus, the Saffet Pasha Mansion is immediately noticeable with its elegance.
 This historical mansion, reflected in the cool waters of the Bosphorus, has showcased the splendor of Istanbul for centuries.
 With its wide facade and two-story wooden architecture, the Saffet Pasha Mansion is one of the most exquisite architectural pieces contributing to the beauty of the Bosphorus.
 Adjacent to the Kanlıca Pier, the Saffet Pasha Mansion is an impressive structure visible from both land and sea thanks to its location on Barış Manço Street.

-History of the Saffet Pasha Mansion
+History of Saffet Pasha Mansion

 The foundations of the Saffet Pasha Mansion were laid in the mid-18th century.
 The mansion was built in 1760 by Ethem (Edhem) Efendi and was used for a time by the Ottoman State as the Ministry of Foreign Affairs.
 Sultan II.
 Mehmed Sadık Saffet Pasha, who served as Grand Vizier during the reign of Abdülhamid, purchased this dilapidated seaside mansion, restored it to its original state, and the building became known by his name.
 According to legend, after the Treaty of San Stefano, signed under harsh conditions by the Ottoman Empire in 1878, Saffet Pasha died here from grief following a critical meeting held in the mansion.
 Having hosted pashas, princes, and duchesses for centuries, the mansion even welcomed world-renowned authors such as Agatha Christie and Somerset Maugham with its captivating views.
 In the early years of the Republic, the mansion's doors were opened to important figures such as the famous journalist Sedat Simavi and his family.
 Passing to the Cenani family in the 1950s, the mansion was occasionally used as a film set due to maintenance costs; indeed, significant scenes from the classic 1966 film "Çalıkuşu" (The Wren) were filmed here.
 Unfortunately, a major fire in 1976 reduced the entire mansion to ashes, instantly destroying its years of elegance.
 Remaining in ruins for a long time, the structure was virtually reborn from the ashes in the 2000s through extensive restoration; it was rebuilt between 2004 and 2007, regaining its former glory.
 Registered as a first-degree protected cultural heritage site, the Saffet Pasha Mansion remains privately owned and continues to quietly display its splendor on the Bosphorus coast.

-Architecture of the Saffet Pasha Mansion
+Architecture of Saffet Pasha Mansion

 The architecture of the Saffet Pasha Mansion reflects a blend of traditional Turkish civil architecture and European Baroque style.
 Consisting of two main wings, the harem and selamlık sections of the mansion are arranged with a symmetrical application of the central hall plan type.
 With the harem section on the Kanlıca Pier side and the selamlık section on the Anadoluhisarı side, the building captivates with its elegant details on the facade facing the sea.
 The mansion, with its wooden cladding covering the entire facade, its wide-eaved tiled roof, projecting bay windows, and ornate window grilles, displays classic Ottoman aesthetics.
 At the selamlık (reception) entrance, there is an iwan (portico) adorned with tile panels decorating its walls; in front of this entrance area with its raised marble floor, an elegant decoration created with Rhodian pebble mosaics catches the eye.
 Although the entirely wooden building is only two stories high, it contains a total of 26 rooms and spacious halls.
 Furthermore, the original design of the mansion included a boathouse (boat garage) and quarters for the servants.
 Saffet Pasha Mansion, one of the mansions with the widest facade on the Bosphorus, is a distinguished example of Istanbul mansion architecture with its fine carpentry workmanship and balanced plan.